Goldman, on sidelines of Libor, coy on litigation

-NEW YORK Goldman Sachs Group (GS.N) is not a member of the pack of banks that set the now-controversial Libor rate, but as a major participant in the swaps and money markets, it may have been hurt by the alleged price-fixing.
+NEW YORK, July 17 Goldman Sachs Group is not a member of the pack of banks that set the now-controversial Libor rate, but as a major participant in the swaps and money markets, it may have been hurt by the alleged price-fixing.

 Asked on Tuesday during a call with analysts to what extent Goldman may have been affected and whether it might consider litigation, Chief Financial Officer David Viniar hedged his answer.